By The Wyoming LLC Attorney TeamJun 14, 2022

-For example, an invalid or poorly executed will might end up causing headaches and issues for your family that requires a good amount of time and effort to sort out.
-Additionally, if your will is contested it could mean legal fees for your family.
-And in the event your will is found invalid it could cost your heirs their inheritance.
+For example, an invalid or poorly executed Will might end up causing headaches and issues for your family that require a good amount of time and effort to sort out.
+Additionally, if your Will is contested it could mean legal fees for your family.
+And in the event your Will is found invalid it could cost your heirs their inheritance.

 DIY Wills also often fail to take into consideration larger financial implications, such as the possibility of estate taxes or adequately addressing the complexity of a blended family.
 Simple DIY forms and services will not be equipped to provide you with a complete estate plan.